Metabase – I love you

 Another way simpler way of conceptualising Metabase is as a dashboard engine.
 Make pretty dashboards for us all to see – full of your very own meaningful data.

 Like all great software, Metabase is released under an open source licence (AGPL).
 This means you can take it, run it, analyse it and even extend it.
-There is also an Enterprise version that has some extra features some corporates may likely need.
+There is also an Enterprise version that has some extra features that corporate organisations may likely need.

 What makes a good dashboard/BI tool?